CIEBA, the Committee on Investment of Employee Benefit Assets, represents more than 100 of the country's

 - Brokerage/Mutual Fund Windows within DC Plans

-- The Membership Profile Survey highlights trends in asset allocation, equity turnover, indexation, and internal and external management
+- The Annual Membership Profile Survey highlights trends in asset allocation, equity turnover, indexation, and internal and external management

 As the only forum for discussion among exclusively corporate plan sponsors, CIEBA meetings allow members to examine significant investment issues.
 Past meetings have addressed: